Icinga/icinga2/doc/3-monitoring-basics.md

 The actual event command only passes the `event_by_ssh_command` attribute.
-The `event_by_ssh_service` custom attribute takes care of passing the correct daemon name, while `test $service.state_id$ -gt 0` makes sure that the daemon is only restarted when the service is an a not `OK` state.
+The `event_by_ssh_service` custom attribute takes care of passing the correct daemon name, while `test $service.state_id$ -gt 0` makes sure that the daemon is only restarted when the service is not in an `OK` state.

     object EventCommand "event_by_ssh_restart_service" {